Casey Lawrence

 Pitch Repertoire At-A-Glance

-Casey Lawrence has thrown 6,843 pitches that have been tracked by the PITCHf/x system between 2017 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
-In 2025, they have relied primarily on their Slider (78mph) and Sinker (87mph), also mixing in a Change (80mph) and Cutter (82mph).
-He also rarely throws a Fourseam Fastball (87mph) and Curve (75mph).
+Casey Lawrence has thrown 7,433 pitches that have been tracked by the PITCHf/x system between 2017 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
+In 2025, they have relied primarily on their Sinker (88mph), Slider (78mph) and Change (80mph), also mixing in a Cutter (83mph) and Fourseam Fastball (88mph).
+He also rarely throws a Curve (76mph).

 In 2025, compared to other RHP:

-Their slider comes in below hitting speed, is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sliders and sweeps across the zone.
-Their sinker is so slow that it is substantially gravitational, has heavy sinking action and results in more flyballs compared to other pitchers' sinkers.
-Their change is a real worm killer that generates an extreme number of groundballs compared to other pitchers' changeups, dives down out of the zone, has below average velo and has slight armside fade.
-Their cutter (take this with a grain of salt because they've only thrown 13 of them in 2025) comes in below hitting speed, is an extreme flyball pitch compared to other pitchers' cutters, generates fewer whiffs/swing compared to other pitchers' cutters, has little cutting action and has some natural sink.
-Their fourseam fastball (take this with a grain of salt because they've only thrown 5 of them in 2025) comes in below hitting speed, has heavy sinking action, is basically never swung at and missed compared to other pitchers' fourseamers and has slight armside run.
-Their curve (take this with a grain of salt because they've only thrown 3 of them in 2025) is basically never swung at and missed compared to other pitchers' curves, results in more flyballs compared to other pitchers' curves, has little depth and has slightly below average velo.
+Their sinker is so slow that it is substantially gravitational, has heavy sinking action, generates fewer whiffs/swing compared to other pitchers' sinkers and has slight armside run.
+Their slider comes in below hitting speed and sweeps across the zone.
+Their change has an obvious armside fade, dives down out of the zone, has below average velo and results in many more groundballs compared to other pitchers' changeups.
+Their cutter comes in below hitting speed, is basically never swung at and missed compared to other pitchers' cutters, is an extreme flyball pitch compared to other pitchers' cutters, has little cutting action and has some natural sink.
+Their fourseam fastball comes in below hitting speed, has heavy sinking action, generates fewer whiffs/swing compared to other pitchers' fourseamers, results in more flyballs compared to other pitchers' fourseamers and has slight armside run.
+Their curve (take this with a grain of salt because they've only thrown 4 of them in 2025) is basically never swung at and missed compared to other pitchers' curves, results in more flyballs compared to other pitchers' curves, has little depth and has slightly below average velo.